Resources for Undocumented Students

 Private Loans

 Private Loans may be utilized to finance educational expenses.
-Students are encouraged to research the terms and conditions of private loan options before making borrowing decisions.
 When selecting a private loan, students should consider using FASTChoice, a compilation of lenders who are selected by our staff because of their friendly lending practices.

 Private Loan Process